kaegeh/DPI911-Project/Persistence/New Service -- T1050/README.md

 # New Service- T1050

 ## Technique Description
 Programs or applications called services that perform background system functions can be executed at start-up.
 The information related to a service is stored in the registry.
 Adversaries may install new service and may disguise it with benign software.
-They can be created under admin but executed under SYSTEM privileges so they can be used for privilege escalation. \n
+They can be created under admin but executed under SYSTEM privileges so they can be used for privilege escalation.
 To demonstrate this technique we create a new service and monitor the event ID for service creation.

 ## Assumptions